kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 #### GA

-- 2 or mroe CNI solutions support overlay networking mode for Windows nodes.
+- 2 or more CNI solutions support overlay networking mode for Windows nodes.

 <!--